Parfait Bitee

-Parfait Bitee (born 23 July 1985) is a Cameroonian basketball player with the University of Rhode Island.
+Parfait Bitee (born 23 July 1985) is a Cameroonian former basketball player and current coach.

+Bitee played college basketball with the University of Rhode Island.
 In 2006–07, Bitee became the starting point guard and primary ball-handler for the squad.
 Bitee also played on the Cameroonian men's national basketball team that won the silver medal at the FIBA Africa Championship 2007.

+He had an 8-season long professional career in which he played in Belgium, France, Morocco, Angola, Libya and the United States.

+Coaching career

+After his professional career, Bitee became the director of student-athlete development of Towson University.
+In 2021, he joined the coaching staff of the Towson Tigers men's basketball team.

+Bitee is also an assistant coach for the Cameroon national team since 2018.

+Personal

+Bitee and his wife, Jillian, have three children, Zayden, Klay, and Zaria.
 Bitee is a nephew of Petro Atlético head coach Lazare Adingono.
-Bitee has played for Petro Atlético at the Angolan major league BAI Basket for the 2012-13 season.